kerberizer/qmrf-test/qmrf-web/README.txt

 GRANT ALL ON qmrf.* TO 'guest'@'localhost';
 GRANT TRIGGER ON qmrf.* TO 'guest'@'localhost';
 GRANT execute on `ambit2-qmrf`.* to guest@localhost
+GRANT execute on PROCEDURE `ambit2-qmrf`.findByProperty to guest@127.0.0.1 GRANT execute on PROCEDURE `ambit2-qmrf`.findByProperty to guest@localhost

 To change user name and password, modify the local maven profile.